civitaspo/fluent-plugin-cat-sweep/README.md

   # Optional. default is file.cat_sweep
   tag test.input

-  # Optional. processing files is renamed with this suffix. default is .processing
+  # Optional. processing files is renamed with this suffix. default is processing
-  processing_file_suffix .processing
+  processing_file_suffix processing

-  # Optional. error files is renamed with this suffix. default is .error
+  # Optional. error files is renamed with this suffix. default is error
-  error_file_suffix .err
+  error_file_suffix err

   # Optional. line terminater. default is "\n"
   line_terminated_by ,